mark1russell7/Jqy/src-catalog.md

 import { GridItem } from "./grid";
 import { Config } from "../../../config";
 import { LayoutTuning, LayoutTuningConfig } from "../../layout.tuning";
-import { IteratorsConfig, IteratorsSet } from "../../iterator/iterator.registry";
 import { mapIndexBounded, sliceBound } from "../../../iteration/iterate";
-import { IterationConfig } from "../../../iteration/iteration.limits";
+import { IterationConfig } from "../../limits";
+import { createDefaultIteratorRegistry, IteratorRegistry } from "../../iterator/iterator.registry";
+import { gridUnit, mapToRect } from "../../iterator/layout.iterators";

 /* Split an integer total into `parts` integers that sum to total.
    Distribute the remainder one px at a time to the first `remainder` parts. */